 Join a gifted parent group.
 If your district doesn’t have one, start it.
 Believe me, if the parents of gifted kids start making noise as a group, people will listen.

 In my district, we had no gifted program in middle/high school.
 So parents started moving their kids to a nearby district that did.
-Suddenly a gifted program in secondary appeared.
-Your student’s high test scores are a currency valued by decision makers.
-Regardless of how sad that statement is, you can use it to your advantage.
+Suddenly, a gifted program in secondary appeared!
+Your student’s high test scores are a currency valued by a district’s real decision makers.
+Regardless of how sad and gross that statement is, you can use it to your advantage.

-This isn’t encouragement to be a jerk (I was a teacher and some parents were indeed jerks – it didn’t help), but rather to understand the power that parents have in education.
+This isn’t encouragement to be a jerk (I was a teacher and some parents were indeed jerks – it didn’t help).
+Rather, understand the power that parents have in education.
 Don’t be intimidated into sitting on the sidelines.